-Back those days when XP was introduced, it completely overhauled windows 98 with new graphics and functionality.
-Currently, windows XP has become 16 years but it has not lost its popularity, we can still see the windows XP in different kinds of organization, especially in government organization in Nepal.
-I have observed , government employees playing Solitaire while we waited in line for hours.
+Back in those days when XP was introduced, it completely overhauled windows 98 with new graphics and functionality.
+Currently, Windows XP has become 16 years but it has not lost its popularity, we can still see windows XP in different kinds of organizations, especially in government organizations in Nepal.
+I have observed, government employees, playing Solitaire while we waited in line for hours.
 According to statcounter.com, Windows XP is still running on 3% of all desktops.

-There is no support for XP by Microsoft from April 8, 2014.
+There is no support for XP by Microsoft since April 8, 2014.
 So, Windows XP computers are more vulnerable to information security threats.
-Hence, came Ransom-ware attack which was in headlines in May 2017.
-This is not end of it, we will most likely to hear more security attack on XP machines in near future also.
-Further, this will lead windows XP machine to be target of Zero Day exploits as when windows launches any security patches for its operation system, exploiters will figure out what vulnerability is fixed by that patch and then launch with launch their exploit on windows XP machines.
+Hence, came the Ransomware attack which was in the headlines in May 2017.
+This is not the end of it, we will most likely hear more security attacks on XP machines in near future also.
+Further, this will lead the Windows XP machine to be the target of Zero-Day exploits as when windows launch any security patches for its operation system, exploiters will figure out what vulnerability is fixed by that patch and then launch with launch their exploit on Windows XP machines.

-There are many vulnerabilities found in windows XP like buffer overflow of internet explorer and easy targets of different malware.
-The major key security threat in XP was that administrator account had unlimited privileges.
+There are many vulnerabilities found in Windows XP like buffer overflow of internet explorer and easy targets of different malware.
+The major key security threat in XP was that the administrator account had unlimited privileges.

-I have made following video to show how windows machine can be exploited using these vulnerabilities.
-In this video, I have used for different techniques to attack windows XP machines to show you how vulnerable these machines are.
-The two technique related to buffer overflow attack: memory flaws of Internet Explorer 6 and another well known flaw of SMB protocol.
-Third one is Man-In-Middle attack.
-Final one is related with deploying Trojan or backdoor.
+I have made the following video to show how windows machines can be exploited using these vulnerabilities.
+In this video, I have used different techniques to attack windows XP machines to show you how vulnerable these machines are.
+The two techniques related to buffer overflow attack: memory flaws of Internet Explorer 6 and another well-known flaw of SMB protocol.
+The third one is the Man-In-Middle attack.
+The final one is related to deploying Trojan or backdoor.

 DISCLAIMER: THis VIDEO IS MADE FOR EDUCATIONAL PURPOSE ONLY.
 PLEASE RESPECT OTHER PEOPLE’S PROPERTY AND PRIVACY AS YOU DO FOR YOURS.
 THANK YOU.